rdekleijn/rdekleijn.github.io/events/2026-dodgeball/index.md

 - Location: [University Sports Center (USC) hockey fields](https://maps.app.goo.gl/yWmSJjPauUc7BFiR9)
 - Date and time: **Friday, 29 May 2026 from 16:00 to 21:30.**
-- Register yourself or your 6-player team [here](https://docs.google.com/forms/d/e/1FAIpQLSfGyV4yzO9ZTqDkbDdXsuZrrbmg9OqjOCS3gfSxrqXHS0oKtg/viewform?usp=dialog) before **Friday, 8 May 2026**.
+- Register yourself or your 6-player team [here](https://docs.google.com/forms/d/e/1FAIpQLSfGyV4yzO9ZTqDkbDdXsuZrrbmg9OqjOCS3gfSxrqXHS0oKtg/viewform?usp=dialog) before **Friday, 8 May 2026**, or just join for the BBQ (in that case you should still register).

 ## What is this about?
 We are organizing an interdepartmental dodgeball tournament for the different units of the Institute for Psychology of Leiden University.
 All units are invited to register one or more 6-player teams.
 A BBQ will be held afterwards, you can also register to just come to the BBQ.